-- Program design and implementers
+- Program designers and implementers

-- Equity, and Underserved, and Disadvantaged Populations
+- Equity, Underserved, and Disadvantaged Populations

 - Social Movements and Culture Change

-- Social Sciences (Psychology, Economics,
+- Social Sciences (Psychology, Economics, Sociology, Anthropology, etc.)

 - Federal, State, and Local Government Policy

-- Transportation, Including New Mobility, EV Adoption
+- Transportation, including New Mobility, EV adoption

 - Models and Metrics